-- 1. Go to the Start menu in Windows and select the "Run" dialog box. - Enter the following in the input field: cmd The Windows command window opens. - Enter the following: w32tm /stripchart /computer:<IP address of the time server> The time difference is displayed in a table in the command prompt.
-Example: w32tm /stripchart /computer:111.222.33.44 - 4.
+- 1. Open "cmd" via the search box in the Start menu.
+The Windows command line window opens. - Enter the following: w32tm /stripchart /computer:<IP address of the time server> The time difference is displayed in a table in the command prompt.
+Example: w32tm /stripchart /computer:111.222.33.44 - 3.
 Output is interrupted by pressing CTRL+C.